 Bid Bond Requirements

 Under the Miller Act, which is still the standard today, all bidders are required to submit bid bonds on any federal project.
 Many private firms also adopt this requirement to protect themselves from risk during the bid process.
-Getting surety bond is very important if you want your company to become competitive in the construction industry.
+Getting a surety bond is very important if you want your company to become competitive in the construction industry.
 In some areas, a surety bond is required to obtain licenses and permits.
 Most importantly, almost all project owners and developers require a bond from you before you can bid on their projects.

 Federal surety bond requirements may be met in different ways: